noirscape/SwitchGuideOLD/keydump.md

 ---
 layout: default
-title: Dumping your BIS keys.
+title: Dumping your console keys.
 ---

 BIS keys are console-specific.
 Using another consoles BIS keys may result in a bricked system.
 Always use your own BIS keys.